Q: Do I need to pre-book my visit?

 A: Yes.
 Please ensure you follow the guidance we have put in place for everyone’s safety when using our toilets.
 Entry to toilets is limited to one household at a time.
 We are asking visitors to keep a safe distance and to keep in mind that several disabilities are hidden when it comes to persons using adapted toilets.
 Our toilets are cleaned on a regular basis.
 During your visit we may need to close a toilet facility for a period in order to carry out necessary hygiene checks and essential cleaning.
 Please respect the important role of our cleaning staff as they carry out their work.

 Q: Is the Café open?

-Food and drink are not allowed to be consumed in our galleries in order to help us protect our collections.
+Food and drink are not allowed to be consumed in our galleries, beyond the allocated seating area, in order to help us protect our collections.

 Q: Can I bring a picnic?

 A: Yes.
 You can bring along a picnic which you can enjoy using one of the many picnic benches located in the museum grounds.

 We do not allow the lighting of fires for BBQ on the museum site.